 A study on the antibacterial activity of some essential oils suggested that lemon oil has anti-oxidative and purifying properties, hence lemon oil may help cleanse and revitalise hair follicles.

 The Use of Essential Oils in Hair Loss Formulas

 To get the best results, I like to combine essential oils with other hair-growth-boosting ingredients.
-In Scalp Stimulator, I use the combination of menthol, vitamin E, rosemary, cedarwood, thyme, lemon and cannabis sativa oil to revitalise the scalp and stimulate hair follicles.
+In Scalp Stimulator, I use the combination of menthol, vitamin E, rosemary, cedarwood, thyme, lavender and lemon essential oils to revitalise the scalp and stimulate hair follicles.
 In Hair Growth Serum, I use the combination of caffeine, niacinamide, menthol, rosemary, thyme, cedarwood and ylang ylang essential oil to help slow down hair loss and promote hair growth.

 Henry Tianus is a multi-award-winning Anti-Ageing Scientist based in London, UK.
 Henry Tianus has been listed as The Recognised Institute Practitioner at The Institute of Traditional Herbal Medicine and Aromatherapy (ITHMA), London (UK) since 2005.
 Henry Tianus's articles have been read by people in more than 100 countries with US and UK at the top of the list.
 Join Henry Tianus eNewsletter to receive the latest health and wellbeing tips.

 Caffeine Helps Prevent Baldness in Men and Women

 In hair follicles, testosterone gets converted to dihydrotestosterone by the enzyme 5-alpha-reductase (5-AR).
 A study published in the International Journal of Trichology suggested that Caffeine may reduce the activity of 5-alpha-reductase.
 Hence, caffeine seems to help prevent the hair follicles from shrinking.